thesandboxgame/sandbox-smart-contracts/docs/topics/catalyst/migration-catalyst.md

 ### Migrate gems and catalyst in an asset

-User want to migrate the catalyst and all the gem associated with an asset.
+User wants to migrate the catalyst and all the gems associated with an asset.
 This process can only be done by the **administrator**.
 The contract has to add one to each index because **all previous index were 0-based and all new are 1-based**.

 ```plantuml